AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-24-git-wizardry.markdown

->The following is a made-up epilogue I have made to make learning git
+>The following is a monologue I have made to make learning git
 >a bit more interesting.
 >
 >Any resemblance to the some other story is purely coincidental.